MohammadMoradpoor/TextAIHub/MachineTranslateHub/PretrainedTranslate/README.md

 # PretrainedTranslate

-This repository contains a translation system that utilizes the Pretrained M2M100 model by Facebook.
+This repository contains a translation system that utilizes the pre-trained M2M100 model by Facebook.

 ## Model and Tokenizer